mo1878/CipherProDjango/README.md

 Furthermore, as there will be multiple API endpoint connections, I will be implementing Asynchronous functions such that multiple API calls can be made in parallel and are non-blocking.

+Etherscan API for cross referencing addresses when monitoring other transactions AND for check whether or not our transactions have gone through. chain.
+Gas prices can also be extracted from the etherscan API